in

 The biggest complaint about travertine is that it needs to be sealed every three to five years.

-Some consumers complain that travertine is difficult to color match, and may look different when installed than it does in the showroom.
+Some consumers complain that travertine is challenging to color match and may look different when installed than in the showroom.

 Particularly, travertine can have a pinkish tint under incandescent light.
-Some homeowners consider this a feature, while for others it is definitely a bug.
+Some homeowners consider this a feature, while others consider it a bug.

 Stone Veneer

-There are even translucent panels of stone veneer available that will reveal the texture or pattern of the wall behind it.
+Even translucent panels of stone veneer are available to reveal the texture or pattern of the wall behind it.
+Stone veneer can be utilized as a brick backsplash to provide old-world charm, a contemporary or even industrial look, depending on your other finishes.

 Metal Tile

-These tiles can be painted to match your kitchen or your cabinets, but different manufacturers recommend different paints, so make sure to read the specifications carefully before breaking out your paintbrush.
+These tiles can be painted to match your kitchen or your cabinets.
+Still, different manufacturers recommend different paints, so make sure to read the specifications carefully before breaking out your paintbrush.
 Visit this page to see more types of metal backsplash.

 Stainless Steel

 It is both heat-proof and water-resistant.
-Some finishes are prone to picking up fingerprint smudges, while others are more resistant to this type of smear, so this is an important consideration when choosing a backsplash material.
+Some finishes are prone to picking up fingerprint smudges, while others are more resistant to this type of smear, which is an important consideration when choosing a backsplash material.

 Stainless steel can be purchased as a large sheet and cut down to size, perfectly matching the dimensions of your kitchen.

-Some homeowners choose to install stainless steel behind the stove while using a different material for the rest of the backsplash.
-If you choose a magnetic variant, you can use your backsplash to hold up recipes or notes — just make sure to keep anything flammable well away from the stove.
+Some homeowners install stainless steel behind the stove while using a different material for the rest of the backsplash.
+If you choose a magnetic variant, you can use your backsplash to hold up recipes or notes — make sure to keep anything flammable well away from the stove.

 There are some downsides to stainless steel.
-It can dent or scratch, so it is important to treat it kindly.
-Acidic liquids like tomato or lemon juice can scar stainless steel if left to sit, so make sure to wipe up any spills or squirts in a timely fashion.
+It can dent or scratch, so it is essential to treat it kindly.
+Acidic liquids like tomato or lemon juice can scar stainless steel if left to sit, so promptly wipe up any spills or squirts.

 Peel and Stick

 They are lightweight enough to adhere to your wall without specialty adhesives or caulking.
-Simply peel away the protective film, revealing the sticky surface on the back of the tile, and attach it to a clean, dry wall.
+Peel away the protective film, revealing the sticky surface on the back of the tile, and attach it to a clean, dry wall.

 One major benefit of peel and stick backsplash is that they are easy to remove.
 This makes them ideal for installation in a rental property, where permanent modifications are prohibited in the lease.
 Tenants should still discuss their plans with the landlords.